Patient Assistance Policy

 d.
 Include a review of the patient’s outstanding accounts receivable and the patient’s payment history.

 3. Requests for patient assistance shall be processed promptly.
-St. Peter’s shall notify the patient in writing within 30 days of receipt of a completed application.
+Once an application is received, the individual seeking assistance will be afforded 30 days to submit all necessary documentation before a denial letter is provided for failure to comply with the application requirements.
+St. Peter’s shall also notify the patient in writing within 30 days of receipt of a completed application.
 Collection activity will be suspended while a financial assistance application is under review.
 A note will be entered into the patient’s account to highlight that a patient assistance application is pending.

-Services eligible under this Policy will be made available to the patient on a sliding fee scale as described in this section.
+E. Patient Assistance Guidelines.
+Services eligible under this Policy will be made available to the patient on a sliding fee scale as described in this section; additionally, extended payment plans based on patient’s ability to pay are subject to disposable income verification and will be processed on an individual basis.

-- Patients whose family income is above 175% but not more than 225% of the FPL are eligible to receive a discount of 50% of their account balance.
-This discount approximates the percentage the hospital receives from the Medicare program.
+2. Patients whose family income is above 175% but not more than 250% of the FPL are eligible to receive a discount of 50% of their account balance.
+This discount exceeds amounts generally billed (AGB) from Medicare, Medicaid and all private insurance.
+Our finance department will compute AGB once per year in accordance with 501r compliance.

+G. Household Assets.
 Household assets may be included in the calculation of eligibility for assistance.
 A patient’s primary residence, retirement assets (as defined by the Internal Revenue Service) and the patient’s primary automobile are excluded from the calculation of household assets.
-In addition, the first $5,000 is excluded.
-The balance of net assets will be added to the patient’s household income in section E above.
+In addition, the first $5,000 is excluded and the balance of net household assets will added as an additional income source to the patient’s yearly family income referred to in section E above.